- 23/09/2023

 4. Stargazing

-- Observatories Astronomico Vyctoriastars is near Villavieja town, which may mean a bit more light pollution.
-From the positive side, it also has a short 15 min explanation in English at the end of the stargazing experience.
+- Observatories Astronomico Vyctoriastars is near Villavieja town, which may mean more light pollution.
+On the positive side, it also has a short 15-minute explanation in English at the end of the stargazing experience.

 How to get to the Tatacoa Desert?